canonical-ols/talisker/docs/logging.rst

 .. sidebar:: Defining logfmt

-    logfmt is very loosely specified, but we define it as:
+    logfmt is very loosely specified, and our target parser has some limitations, so we define it as:

     * keys: any string, except:
         - ' ' are replaced by '_'